Open Flower Show

 For the gardener, one will have to know in advance what they want to enter into the exhibit.
 After last year I knew that I wanted to enter much more into the fair for this year.
 Early in the spring I prepared some of my plants so they would be in bloom at the right time.
 Most of them cooperated, but with the massive amount of rain many of the flowers just didn't "fair" that well, so I had to make alternate plans.
 Thankfully, things worked out well.

-The competition was to take place July 15th-20th, 2013.
+On this particular year, the competition was to take place late July.
 It took me the entire week to schedule things so I could have all my entries in on time and look as fresh as they could.
-I needed to have my herbs in for judging on Monday, July 15th along with my baked goods.
+I needed to have my herbs in for judging on Monday along with my baked goods.
 This was difficult, but with the help of my husband and a friend we finished early.

 Flower competitions weren't until Thursday so I had several days to get things in order.
 I didn't cut flowers until Wednesday evening for the flower arrangements and cut the individual categories on Thursday morning.
 Most things were cut before hand and placed in the refrigerator overnight.
 We removed a shelf so the large arrangements would fit.